Where to Watch the Sky Near Pittsburgh

 History of the Summit Inn

-The Summit Inn is officially labeled “Historic” for a reason.
+The Historic Summit Inn (click to see availability) is officially labeled “Historic” for a reason.
 Built in 1907 as a place for weary early-model cars to rest between mountain summits, it became a playground for the millionaires who glistened around Pittsburgh in the early 1900s.
 Wait until you hear what mischief they got up to…

 “The Four Vagabonds” Going Wild at the Inn